EtherCS/DAGFrontrunning-artifact/claims/claim1/claim.md

 ### Evaluate Tusk

 First, we evaluate the attacks in Tusk.
-In a new terminal window, under this directory, execute:
+In a new terminal window, under this directory (i.e.,`./claims/claim1` of the main branch), execute:

 ```bash
 bash run_tusk.sh